Siege of Izmail: Legacy

 Capture of Izmail.
 USSR stamp.
 10 kopecks.
 "Death flees the saber and bayonet of the brave."
 (Alexander Suvorov).

 To the victory was dedicated the anthem Grom pobedy, razdavaysya! ("Let the Thunder of Victory Rumble!") which was an unofficial Russian national anthem in the late 18th and early 19th centuries.
 Today it is commemorated as a Day of Military Honour in Russia.
-Along with the Battle of Rymnik, the Storming of Praga, and the Battle of the Trebbia, the Storming of Izmail is one of Suvorov's fabulous military achievements.
+Along with the battles of Rymnik, Praga, and Trebbia, the Storming of Izmail is one of Suvorov's military achievements.
 Suvorov, as A. F. Petrushevsky claimed, is a "great master" who beat the Ottomans to an unprecedented degree of perfection.

 The siege is dramatized in cantos 7 and 8 of Lord Byron's verse-novel Don Juan (1823).
 His principal source, he states in the preface, was Gabriel de Castelnau's account of the siege in Essai sur l'histoire ancienne et moderne de la Nouvelle Russie (1820).

 The monument to Alexander Suvorov in Izmail's city centre was placed in temporary storage on 12 November 2022, until city deputies decide where it will be kept permanently.